Some people collect coins, other stamps. I collect video games.

 It’s amazing what you can do with money, especially when on a budget.
 After all, we really need to stretch out that dollar as much as we can these days.

-Returning back to my local “flea” market, I told myself that I would pick something up this time, but I would only limit my video game spending too around twenty dollars.
+Returning to my local flea market, I told myself that I would pick something up this time, but I would only limit my video game spending to around twenty dollars.
 After all, I needed to take into consideration funds for my mini donuts while I’m there.
 This also provided a challenge, I would have to think hard about what I was going to get before I purchased.

 Walking down a bit more I found someone with a copy of Metroid Fusion for the Gameboy Advance.
 I bought it.
 For no reason other than I’ve never played the game.
 I heard the story was about Samus becoming infected with some sort of parasite and it becoming part of her.
 Really an impulse purchase because the woman across the counter told me that she would let me have it for three dollars.
 No box or instruction booklet, just the game in a plastic game case.
 Still a great deal for a Metroid game.
 I also managed to get her to sell me an extra plastic regular Gameboy case to store any other games I happen to find loose there.
 And it would come in handy for what came next.

-I mentioned in my first original post about what seemed to be three “brothers” or men that ran a make shift video game store at this location.
-I finally decided to finally see what selection they had.
+I mentioned in my first original post about what seemed to be three brothers or men that ran a make-shift video game store at this location.
+I finally decided to see what selection they had.

 What surprised me the most about this place was they charged me tax on the game.
-No other location at this market charges taxes on their goods, products and services.
-It is like going to someone’s garage sell and the people living at the home charging you taxes on what you buy from them.
+No other location at this market charges taxes on their goods, products, and services.
+It is like going to someone’s garage sale and the people living at the home charging you tax on what you buy from them.
 Overall I was not very impressed with their selection or getting charged extra.
 So, I might not be returning there unless I have no choice.

 I officially began an online hunt for Silent Hill 3 and Silent Hill 4: The Room.
-What I didn’t know about it was that finding someone willing to answer my questions on the games would be almost as hard as finding one in complete, fairly good condition.
-One of the things that mainly turns people off about eBay purchases, in my opinion, is the use of generic “stock” photos.
-You’re not really showing people your item per say and not able to view exactly what condition the game is in.
-One person’s opinion of “Very Good/Good” condition can differ from others.
-I assume if you can use an iPad to create your auction on eBay, you would have a general basic knowledge of computers and how to upload a picture.
+What I didn’t know about it was that finding someone willing to answer my questions on the games would be almost as hard as finding one incomplete, fairly good condition.
+One of the things that mainly turns people off about eBay purchases, is the use of generic “stock” photos.
+You’re not really showing people your item per se and not able to view exactly what condition the game is in.
+One person’s opinion of a “Very Good” condition can differ from others.

 Have you ever heard the song “The Waiting” by Tom Petty?
-It has that one line “The Waiting Is the Hardest Part…” That implies to what happened with Silent Hill 3.
-I was able to find SH3 fairly easy.
-Problem is that all the Buy It Now options were up there in price, especially the copies with the soundtrack.
+It has that one line “The Waiting Is the Hardest Part…” That implies what happened with Silent Hill 3.
+I was able to find SH3 fairly easily.
 So I decided to take a chance with the auction part this time.
 I found a fairly new copy, near mint, with actual product pictures.
 The case seemed in good condition along with the discs.
 So we’re good to go right?
 Well, the only problem was that the auction was still more than six days away – six days and several hours to go actually.
-So, I placed it in my list of reminders, placed my bid and waited.
+So, I placed it in my list of reminders, placed my bid, and waited.
 Did I mention I waited?
 And waited.
 And waited some more while I watched other people raise the amount of the game.
 I wished they would stop.
-Finally the day came, I placed my bid and I won.
+Finally, the day came.
+I placed my bid and I won.

-Remember the Tom Petty song I mentioned?
-Well, the game is coming from Canada and I happen to live in the lower part of Texas.
-The game is essentially two thirds of a continent away.
+Well, the game is coming from Canada and I happen to live in Texas.
+The game is essentially two-thirds of a continent away.
 So I think I’ll go listen to that song now.

 Come back next time when I explain why it’s better for you NOT to put a bid in eBay “just for the heck of it.”